-The Stokes interview is a secondary interview conducted on a couple who are trying to obtain a green card in the United States because of marriage.
+A Stokes Interview is a secondary interview conducted on a couple who are trying to obtain a green card in the United States because of marriage.
 It occurs when the immigration officer conducting the adjustment of status interview suspects that a couple’s marital status is fraudulent.

-This second interview is called the the “Stokes” interview or “marriage fraud” interview.
-The “Stokes” name comes from a 1975 case Stokes vs INS.
+This second interview is called the the “Stokes” interview, taken from a 1975 case Stokes vs INS.